kmushty/Cliff_Climber/README.md

 The cliff climbing problem is commonly applied because it requires a reinforcement learning agent to learn position and velocity, two continuous variables.
 In this approach, two continuous state variables are converted to discrete states by storing each continuous variable as multiple discrete states.
 This approach is further improved by tuning the output values of one state to evaluate another state.

+The report for the project can be found [here](https://github.com/kmushty/Cliff_Climber/blob/main/Cliff%20Climber%20with%20Q-Learning.pdf)

 ### Output

 ![](cliff-short.png)